Going out on the town? Here’s how to stay safe

 By Audrey Hill, email@example.com

-The start of a new school year brings new adventures, reunions with old friends and all the activities of a bustling campus in the heart of South Carolina's Capital City.
-Students, particularly those unfamiliar with the Columbia area, should take a few simple precautions to make sure they stay safe while exploring the city and getting to know their classmates.
+The start of a new school year brings new adventures, reunions with old friends and all the activities of a bustling campus in the heart of South Carolina's capital city.
+Students should take a few simple precautions to make sure they stay safe while exploring the city and getting to know their classmates.

 Using rideshare services can be a safe way to get around town.
 UofSC’s Division of Law Enforcement and Safety has these tips to make your trip even safer:

 - Trust your instincts, and do not hesitate to call 911 if you are unsafe.